 The evolution of product development into a process that stretches from 3D CAD design, into manufacturing, and even to customer engagement means you develop not only a product that meets your clients’ demands, but also enables collaborative processes and creates efficiencies that can be carried through from project to project.

 From routine product development to innovation

 The beauty of the process isn’t that it completely changes how your company works, but rather that it enables you to work better — it enables you to innovate.
 Rather than spending time on the process of development, stuck in outdated data handling routines, you can afford to get inventive with the product itself.
 With digital product development processes in place, you’re able to focus on the aspects that set you apart from your competition.

-With digitization teams still have access to the tools they need, but they also have access to information they previously would have had to search for — or worse, to ask and wait for hoping the answer is in the right format and references the most current version of the design, for example.
+With digitization teams still have access to the tools they need, like 3D CAD data, but they also have access to information they previously would have had to search for — or worse, to ask and wait for hoping the answer is in the right format and references the most current version of the design, for example.